Topics in this article

 Small, decentralized data centers operated by individual public authorities are more difficult to protect against failures, operate less efficiently and cannot be run in as climate-friendly a manner as large colocation data centers.

 In addition, operators such as NTT Global Data Centers have been working for years on concepts and technologies to reduce their energy consumption.
-This not only helps them to counter the effect of rising energy costs but also contributes to the sustainability goals of their own businesses and those of their data center clients.
+This helps them to counter the effect of rising energy costs and contributes to the sustainability goals of their own businesses and those of their data center clients.

 Climate neutrality by 2030; sustainable innovations today